Shkirskiy/interactive_proofreader/README.md

 1. You'll be prompted to enter your OpenRouter API key
 2. The tool will test the API key to ensure it's valid
 3. Configuration will be saved to `config.json` (automatically ignored by git)
+4. If needed, adapt general_prompt.txt for your specific needs

 ### Manual Configuration
 If you prefer to set up configuration manually: